• Skip to primary navigation

 Get all necessary ingredients ready and let's go to the kitchen for some frying!

-1. Heat the lard/oil in a pan to medium temperature.
+1. Heat the lard/oil in a pan to medium heat.

 2. Put bread slices into the oil and fry them until their lower side turns golden brown.